rdemolgen/SavvySuite/README.md

 # SavvySuite

+**Please note** The latest version of CoverageBinner has a breaking change - please see below for details.

 Suite of tools for analysing off-target reads to find CNVs, homozygous regions, and shared haplotypes.

 This software was written by Matthew Wakeling at the University of Exeter, and was presented at the 2017 ASHG meeting in Orlando, Florida.